fynv/ThrustRTC/docs/README.md

 ```
 In this case, the C++ type specified can be any type that CUDA recognizes.

-Optionally, a raw C++ pointer to an host array can be passed as the src to copy.
+Optionally, a raw C++ pointer to an host array can be passed as the source to copy from.

 #### to_host()